achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       7.seasonal +interpolation(data with trend and with seasonality)

       here model selection deponds on different property of data like stationary,trend,seasonality,cyclic

+      Anomaly Detection using Isolation Forest,AutoEncoders

+      Granger Causality Statistical Test use for variable usable for forecast

-      adfuller test  for  Stationarity
+      adfuller test  for  Stationarity        Non Stationary Statistical Test - KPSS and ADF

+      Handling Data with Regular Gaps using Facebook Prophet

       models